 Just after Asr prayers, the fervor in the kitchen would change pace.
 We had a small Bialleti blender that was Baji’s domain.
 It was mostly her choice and possibly whatever was available to produce lassi, mango shake, rooh afza with milk or my least favorite banana shake.
 Rooh Afza, Naurus or whatever sugary syrup was available would be the drink, but there was no equal to the ripened, soft, sweet khajoor that was the first of the morsel to break the fast.
 Rarely, there would be the “amori ka sharbat” charred, unripe, raw mangoes that were partially sour but mildly sweet, and nothing quenches thirst as it did.
 A cold glass of lemon sherbet, or mango squash just didn’t compare.

 The anticipation of Iftaar would grow along with the thirst and hunger that had been kept in check throughout the day.
 Irrespective of any of our extended families, whether it was the maternal or paternal side, the quintessential iftar menu was composed of basic few ingredients.
 For some reason, deep fried food are the highlight of most iftar.
 Just after Asar prayer Bari Ammi, Nanna, Mami and Ammi would sit by each other.
 Either one of them would knead the dough, in a small aluminum trough.
 I would sometimes watch Appi join them.
 I envied and marveled at their skills.
 First the small dough balls (peyra) would be rolled, and then with the belan and takhta (rolling pin and board) they would make the most uniform circular discs of maida.
-They were all so was so versed with the art and finesse of preparing food.
+They were all, very well versed with the art and finesse of preparing food.
 When they would cut the discs in half, each one would be almost perfectly symmetrical.
 Whoever rolled the peyra, would place the disc on tray towards Nanna or Mami, while they bisected the discs, and turned the half discs into a cone that would house the perfect amount of stuffing.
 This assembly line would produce the most elegantly folded, neatly tucked samosas that never opened up during the frying process.
-For me, the homemade samosa, stuffed with mildly spiced, salted qeema, coriander leaves, onions, with thinly sliced green chilies, and slowly fried on a medium flame to the lightly brown soft crunch, would be the highlight of Iftar.
+For me, the homemade samosa, stuffed with mildly spiced, salted qeema, coriander leaves, onions, thinly sliced green chilies, and slowly fried on a medium flame to the light brown soft crunch, was the highlight of Iftar.

-The kabuli chana may be popular in other household, but the desired variety in our home (and every bihari home) was the kala chana (smaller dark brown variety), that for the life of me I couldn’t understand why it wasn’t called bhoora (brown) chana.
+The kabuli chana may be popular in other households, but the desired variety in our home (and every bihari home) was the kala chana (smaller dark brown variety), that for the life of me I couldn’t understand why it wasn’t called bhoora (brown) chana.
 Perhaps because it would get darker as it was prepared.
 Ghughni, is a spiced kala chana prepared in a thick stew like consistency that is eaten with the raw, shelled, split chana (chana dal) soaked to tender crunchiness, mixed with a perfectly balanced combination of mint leaves, salt, lime and ground black pepper.
 This would be an essential accompaniment to gughni.
 The left over gughni would become the ideal pairing for plain boiled rice (bhaat).
 The kala chana soaked and deprived of air for 48 hours or so would sprout inch long strands of new shoots and it would be stir fried with a bit of salt and pepper as an additional course.
 Once in a while the green chana would be used for making qabuli (rice pilaf), but that was served for the dinner after Iftar.

 The wok was the most used cookware and though most of the food was deep fried, I rarely saw any spillage of oil.
 Nanna, Bari Ammi, Mammi, Ammi and all my khalas (if present) were the epitome of patience when it came to cooking.
 Additionally, the masoor dal would be soaked throughout the day, and then milled on “sil batta” grinding stone, into a paste with perfect grainy texture that would produce a crumbly yet moist sensation with each bite.
 Sometimes, these fritters would be a blend of different daal (pulses), and each one maintained its own unique flavor.
 Often enough, the besan dumplings would show up as dahi phulki.
 There was“aloo dum” , sliced boiled potatoes in a dip of yogurt, ground up red chili powder and salt.